 Where is Olde Hansa?

 Olde Hansa is located in the heart of Tallinn’s Old Town.
-It is a two minute walk down the hill from the tourist information centre and two minutes in the other direction from the Old Town Square.
+It’s a two minute walk downhill from the tourist information centre and two minutes the other direction from the Old Town Square.
 It is ideally located to end a day of sightseeing.
 The big white building is easy to see with its outdoor seating area and if you listen carefully, you might hear the live musicians sitting in the ground floor window.

 OLDE HANSA REVIEW

 Our Visit to Olde Hansa

 We spent our first night in Tallinn at Olde Hansa.
 I am going to be honest, I wasn’t sure what to expect.
 I thought that perhaps, we would be heading into an awkward tourist trap and I am SO glad that I was wrong.
 We were a teensy bit late after a nightmare trying to check in at the hotel.
 We were very quickly sat and made to feel totally comfortable.
 The wait staff were so much fun and super friendly (not in a fake way).
 Time for a drink.

 No watered-down ale or mead pints here.
 The drinks at Olde Hansa are interesting, unusual and REALLY pack a punch.
 I started with a spiced white wine which was just the sweet, boozy treat I was craving before our food but when dinner came, we had another look at the menu and found some more fun things to try.
 We decided we had to try some of the special house drinks.